emetha/Mr.SaltSlack/README.md

 A slack bot for receiving status notifications from SaltStack.

 Mr.SaltSlack offers the following features in its current state:
+* Notification on minion start
+* Notification on job return (Success/Fail and return code)

 ## Installation
 Mr.SaltSlack is a link between Salt and Slack.
 Because of this you will have to install [Salt](https://repo.saltstack.com/#ubuntu), create a slack webhook and run the Mr.SaltSlack installation script, before Mr.SaltSlack is able to run.